aureliayang/EcoSLIM_CONUS/README.md

 ## A lagrangian particle tracking code
 ![image](https://github.com/aureliayang/EcoSLIM_CONUS/blob/main/imgs/demo.png)
                                        ***(Maxwell et al., Ecohydrology, 2019)***
-## <font color="blue">Leveraging the latest parallel architecture, to accelerate the understanding of water cycle!</font>
+## <font color=blue>Leveraging the latest parallel architecture, to accelerate the understanding of water cycle!</font>
 * A parallel version EcoSLIM based on domain decomposition using the latest multi-GPU with CUDA-aware MPI technique.
 * Halo cells are used around each subdomain to store particles out of boundary and then transfer these particles.
 * The purpose of this development is to handle the particle tracking at the continental US scale with long timescale.